 Ischemic heart disease is a wide range of heart diseases caused by the decreased supply of oxygen to the myocardium i.e. the muscle of the heart.
 It is also known as coronary artery disease

-Angina is caused due to reduced supply of blood to the heart.
-Blood carries oxygen throughout the blood and depriving the heart of oxygen will have fatal consequences.
+Angina is caused due to a reduced supply of blood to the heart.
+Blood carries oxygen throughout the body and depriving the heart of oxygen will have fatal consequences.

-Angina stars with a chest pain and it spreads to the left arm, shoulder and jaw.
+Angina stars with chest pain and it spreads to the left arm, shoulder and jaw.
 It occurred due to shortness of breath and sweating.